This document contains 3-D graphs. You can rotate by dragging and you can zoom with a mouse wheel or two-finger scrolling.

 y = z + .5*rnorm(n)

-, they are correlated even though there is no causal relationship between them.
+As seen in Figure 1, because x and y are each related to z, they are correlated even though there is no causal relationship between them.

 library(ggplot2)